Improve volunteer impact, increase fundraising or take it to the next level.

 We deliver programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
 Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.

 Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership

-Our active learning programs include Springboard - capacity building for arts and cultural organizations; Catalyst - for fundraising success; HR Toolkit - strengthening your HR functions; and United Way's Volunteer Impact Partnership, which aims to improve organization's volunteer engagement.
-Participating organizations set priorities and make important improvements with the help of 501 Commons consultants, while actively learning and sharing with peers.
+Our action learning programs, described below, improve organizational performance.
+Participating organizations set priorities and make important improvements with the help of 501 Commons consultants, while learning and sharing with peers.

-Volunteer Impact Improvement Plans (VIPIP) - this program is based upon a program called VIP 360 that 501 Commons partners with United Way of King County to provide for many years.
-The program combines a comprehensive assessment of an organization's volunteer management practices and planning process supported by 501 Commons consultants from the Executive Service Corps.
-Volunteer consultants work in teams of two to lead the organization through a structured planning process while working with the organization to identify key issues and opportunities for improvement.
+Volunteer Impact Improvement Plans (VIPIP) - this program is based upon VIP 360, which 501 Commons and United Way of King County to provide for many years.
+The program starts with a comprehensive assessment of an organization's volunteer management practices.
+501 Commons consultants from the Executive Service Corps work in teams of two to lead the organization through a structured planning process while working with the organization to identify key issues and opportunities for improvement.
 VPIP is being offered in Clark County in 2016.